Why Is Your Android Touch Screen Not Working?

 · Unresponsive Screen

 Is your screen unresponsive to taps and swipes?
-Does it appear blank, or simply stuck on an app?
+Does it appear blank or simply stuck on an app?
 Let’s see how to fix the phone screen in this situation.

 The latter may help if the Android phone screen appeared blank.
-Next, an unresponsive display can happen if your phone overheating.
+An unresponsive display can also happen if your phone is overheated.
 Most Android phones automatically freeze and restart when overheated.
 Shift your phone to a cooler environment, and reboot if it hasn’t already.
 Now check and see if this phone screen repair method was successful.

 Updating Your Phone

 Updating your phone may help to fix phone screen issues.
 Sometimes, problems occur due to a corrupted software build.
 You should update your device frequently and upgrade to the latest Android build when it becomes available to you.

 Think an update messed things up?
 You can delete the app, but you may have to wait for a new patch in case of a system error.
 Some devices allow reverting to older firmware, or you might have to perform a factory reset.
 Factory reset wipes all your data, so remember to back up if you go for this option.